Arizona's 2nd congressional district: History

 The size and diversity of the 2nd district (it included nearly all of the northwestern portion of the state) made it appear rural on a map.
 However, over 90 percent of its population lived in the strongly conservative West Valley, historically a fairly safe Republican area.

 The odd shape of the district was indicative of the use of gerrymandering in its construction.
 The unusual division was not, however, drawn to favor politicians, but was due to historic tensions between the Hopi and the Navajo Native American tribes.
 Since tribal boundary disputes are a federal matter, it was long believed inappropriate to include both tribes' reservations in the same congressional district.
 However, the Hopi reservation is completely surrounded by the Navajo reservation.
 In order to comply with current Arizona redistricting laws, some means of connection was required that avoided including large portions of Navajo land, hence the narrow riverine connection.

 George W. Bush carried the district in 2004 with 61% of the vote.
-John McCain won the district in 2008 with 60.75% of the vote while Barack Obama received 38.07%.

-During the Super Tuesday, February 5, 2008 Arizona Democratic primary, the district was won by Hillary Clinton with 54.52% of the vote while Barack Obama received 35.62% and John Edwards took in 7.43%.
-In the Arizona Republican primary, the 2nd district was won by favorite son John McCain with 49.51% while Mitt Romney received 29.51% and Mike Huckabee took in 10.46% of the vote in the district.
+John McCain won the district in 2008 with 60.75% of the vote to Barack Obama's 38.07%.
+During the 2008 Super Tuesday Arizona Democratic primary, the district was won by Hillary Clinton with 54.52% of the vote, while Obama received 35.62% and John Edwards took in 7.43%.
+In the Arizona Republican primary, the 2nd district was won by favorite son McCain with 49.51%, while Mitt Romney received 29.51% and Mike Huckabee took in 10.46% of the district's vote.